 About Similar Requests by Other Lamas

-Tsurphu and Rumtek: Tsurphu, in Tibet (the fraction that is currently known as the TAR) is the historical seat of the Karmapas.
+Tsurphu and Rumtek: Tsurphu, in central Tibet (the fraction that is currently known as the TAR) is the historical seat of the Karmapas.
 Rumtek is in Sikkim (now part of India) and it is the Karmapa's seat established by the 16th Karmapa.